 - 1 cup rotisserie or roasted chicken, shredded, optional

 - kosher salt and black pepper

 - Preheat oven to 375F.

 - Now add half of the shredded mozzarella cheese and a little feta cheese.

-- Coat the top sheet with the oil-butter mixture and add the second half of the shredded mozzarella.
+- Coat the very top sheet with the olive oil and add the rest of the cheese.

 - Evenly spread the veggies, olives, fresh herbs, and all the pizza toppings you have.